-- Chair, the Australian National Committee for the Pacific Economic Cooperation - Honorary Professor and Distinguished Policy Fellow, Australian National University (ceased August 2021) - Adjunct Professor, University of Canberra (ceased January 2021) - Non-resident fellow, Centre for Strategic and International Studies, Washington, D.C. - Senior Advisor, Centre for Strategic and International Studies, Washington, D.C. - Director and Chair of A&R Committee, Australian Nuclear Science and Technology Organisation - Member, Advisory Board of the 50/50 by 2030 Foundation (ceased July 2021) - Member, Advisory Board of The Nature Conservancy Australia - Member, Advisory Board of the Reef Restoration and Adaptation Program (commenced November 2020) - National President, Institute of Public Administration Australia - Facilitator, Jeff Whalen Learning Groups for senior public servants - Advisor, Dean of the School of Engineering, UNSW (commenced June 2021) - Fellow, Centre for Governance and Strategy - Professor of Economics, College of Business and Economics and Crawford School of Public Policy, Australian National University (commenced August 2021)
+- Chair, the Australian National Committee for the Pacific Economic Cooperation Council - Non-resident fellow, Centre for Strategic and International Studies, Washington, D.C. - Senior Advisor, Centre for Strategic and International Studies, Washington, D.C. - Director and Chair of A&R Committee, Australian Nuclear Science and Technology Organisation - Member, Advisory Board of The Nature Conservancy Australia - Member, Advisory Board of the Reef Restoration and Adaptation Program - National President, Institute of Public Administration Australia - Facilitator, Jeff Whalen Learning Groups for senior public servants - Advisor, Dean of the School of Engineering, UNSW - Fellow, Centre for Governance and Strategy - Professor of Economics, College of Business and Economics and Crawford School of Public Policy, Australian National University